 This introductory course emphasizes macroeconomic theory.
 Students study the economy as a whole through output, growth, savings and investments, money and banking, inflation, deficit spending, government demand and unemployment.
 They concentrate on the aggregates of economic analysis.
 Lecture three hours per week.
 This course applies to the IAI General Education Core Curriculum Social/Behavioral Science package.

-Prerequisite: Completion of MAT 084 or MAT 093; or MAT 095 OR concurrent enrollment in MAT 085 or MAT 095 or Placement in MAT 102 or higher.
+Prerequisite: Completion of MAT 084 or MAT 093 or MAT 085 or MAT 095 OR Concurrent enrollment in MAT 085 or MAT 095 OR Placement into MAT 102 or higher.

-ECO 102 PRINCIPLES OF ECONOMICS II
+PRINCIPLES OF ECONOMICS II